 FACT: Coloring Your Hair Dark Is Cheaper If You Stay The Same Color

 Most people tend to change their hair color with the seasons.
 The style rule of thumb is to have light hair for summer and dark hair for winter.
-It is typically cheaper to go dark because you just need to deposit color, which requires less time and less product.
-When you are going lighter it takes more time, more product and more steps thus making it more expensive and harder on your hair.
+It is typically cheaper to go dark because you only need to deposit color, which requires less time and less product.
+When you are going lighter, it takes more time, more product, and more steps, thus making it more expensive and harder on your hair.

 If you want to go dark for winter, choosing a demi-permanent color or semi-permanent color vs. a permanent one will be best.
 This is because a demi or semi color will fade better and will require less work to make lights again vs. a permanent color.

 The Reality Of Corrective Color Charge And Dark Hair